 From the first she intended her establishment to be a “tea room” — not a café nor a restaurant.
 There was to be no food over the counter.
 All the food was to be served on the bright red table tops.
 Her fame as a cook soon spread and many people started to patronize her business.
 At times, between 200 and 300 people came to eat there each Sunday.

 As time passed the old hardware shelves were torn out and replaced with red and black cabinet doors all down one side.
 More room was still needed and rows of tables were placed down through the old shop, and an addition had to be put on the rear to accommodate them.

 This tea room came to be known as the McDonald Tea Room, and it became a landmark for Gallatin, drawing people from miles around to eat there.
 Mrs. McDonald credits her success both to her good cooking and the cooks she trained to cook just as she did.

-Unfortunately, this piece of Daviess County history faded away when the tea room building was struck by lightening and burnt to the ground on July 4, 2001.
+After Mrs. McDonald’s death, ownership of the Tea Room changed several times even though each successive owner left its name unchanged.
+Unfortunately, this piece of Daviess County history faded away when the tea room building burned to the ground on July 4, 2001.

 9/13/34 v.71 “She Wins Out With Tea Room In An Old Blacksmith Shop”